Yellow Alyssum Is an Easy-to-Grow Perennial

-Woody stem cuttings which are cuttings of the plant's stem then propagated in a super moist environment such as under plastic cover or in a milk jug for instance until rooted
+- Woody stem cuttings, which are cuttings of the plant's stem that are propagated in a super moist environment, such as under plastic cover or in a milk jug, until rooted.

-From seed – sown in winter in containers, unheated greenhouse or coldframe
+- From seed, sown in winter in containers, unheated greenhouses, or coldframe.

 I Live Outside North America